GiovanniRaseraF/observable_canbusdriver/readme.md

 - The notification follows the Observer design pattern
 - The canlistener runs in a separate thread

-# Replay
-- You can replay canbus logs using canfilereplay

 # usage
 ```python
 # motor example